What is Box Plot?

 APPENDING OUTLIERS DATA

-I will share this final analysis report loaded into the file Outliers.csv to my friend so that he can now make a wise decision to choose the right university.
+I will share this final analysis report loaded into the file Outliers.csv with my friend so that he can now make a wise decision of choosing the right university.

 I can achieve the same using Python Programming as well